Shaun White might compete in skateboarding at 2020 Olympics

 - Seattle City Council votes to cut ties with Wells Fargo over Dakota Access Pipeline lending VIEW

+Since he was a kid, the 30-year-old White has excelled on both the snow and on the ramps.
+Of the 23 X Games medals he’s won, five of them came in vert at the Summer X Games.
+But with snowboarding part of the Winter Olympics and no similar option in the Summer Games, White put most of his focus on the snow, and it paid off with gold medals in 2006 and 2010.

 The International Olympic Committee is adding street and park skateboarding, neither of which are White’s specialty.
-He’s a vert jumper but says he’d like to give it a shot at park, which mixes vertical jumps with street features like rails and stairs.
+Some thought it might count him out for the Summer Games, but he’s viewing park skateboarding — which mixes vertical jumps with street features like rails and stairs — as a conquerable challenge.

+“It’s going to take a little learning curve but it won’t be too dramatic,” White says.

+Right now, of course, White’s main focus is returning to the top on the halfpipe.
+Wednesday marked the one-year-out celebration to next year’s Olympics in South Korea.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.